 You can read explanations of all the different types of life insurance and choose the type that suits you best.

-You might want a life insurance policy that pays out a set amount of money, or one designed to help cover the remainder of your mortgage.
+You might want a life insurance policy that pays out a set amount of money, or one designed to help cover the remainder of your mortgage that shrinks as you pay off more of your debt.

 The amount you pay for life insurance depends on: